 Image Search Report for Site

-If you've included many images on your site, and if you've followed the "getting found" advice in the Image Search HQ, then you're ready to use this report.
+If you've included many images on your site, and if you've followed this "getting found" advice, then you're ready to use this report.

-The Image Search Report For Site ("your-domain.com") delivers "the big picture" for how many times each Search Engine (the 4 SE columns) found each page of your site through image search over the past 90 days.
+The Image Search Report for Site ("yourdomainname.com") delivers "the big picture" for how many times each search engine (the 3 SE columns) found each page of your site through image search over the 90 days since you last refreshed the report.

-This report lists only those pages that were found by an image search at either Google, Yahoo!, Live Search (formerly MSN Search) or Ask during the 90 days prior to the last update of the data.
-Click on the Update It! button occasionally to freshen results.
-(Clicking this button also updates your Search Engine HQ keyword results at the same time.)
+The report lists only those pages that were found by an image search at Google, Yahoo! or Bing during the 90 days prior to the last update.
+Click on the Update It! button in Search Engine HQ occasionally to freshen results.

 Study this list carefully.
 Focus on the high volume pages first.
 These are on the right side of the 80-20 rule.